ggerganov/llama.cpp/examples/main/README.md

 -   `-s SEED, --seed SEED`: Set the random number generator (RNG) seed (default: -1).

 The RNG seed is used to initialize the random number generator that influences the text generation process.
 By setting a specific seed value, you can obtain consistent and reproducible results across multiple runs with the same input and settings.
 This can be helpful for testing, debugging, or comparing the effects of different options on the generated text to see when they diverge.
-If the seed is set to a value less than or equal to 0, a random seed will be used, which will result in different outputs on each run.
+If the seed is set to a value less than 0, a random seed will be used, which will result in different outputs on each run.

 ### Temperature